 Of important note, Miami Beach is also a city of artists.
 Miami Beach has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Miami Beach’s character.

 Miami Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Miami Beach is an extremely ethnically-diverse city.
 The people who call Miami Beach home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Miami Beach, accounting for 53.20% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Miami Beach, accounting for 54.94% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Miami Beach residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Miami Beach include German, Irish, Russian, and French .
+Important ancestries of people in Miami Beach include Italian, German, Irish, Polish, and Russian.

 The most common language spoken in Miami Beach is Spanish.
 Other important languages spoken here include English and French.